 - Description: displayed in the Content Pack card when browsing the Marketplace and in the top of the Details tab.

-- README: displayed in the main display area of the Details tab.
+- README: displayed in the main display area and in the bottom of the Details tab.

 - Description in Pack display card:

 - Details Tab with Description and README:

 The pack description is the first bit of information that users will see when they see your content pack.
 It's important to give a detailed, thorough description of what the pack contains, use cases, and overall benefits of the pack.
 The Pack Description is maintained in the

 pack_metadata.json file under the description field.
 Packs should always contain a description, even if a README file is provided with more details.
 This is to allow users to get a short overview of the Pack when browsing the Marketplace.

 - Convey gain/benefit for user

 - If possible - what is unique about this pack (e.g. minimal, extended, fast, thorough, streamlined etc.)